People have relied on acupuncture for of years to heal injuries,manage and mitigate the adverse effects of stress and correct internal problems.

 When practiced by a licensed,trained acupuncturist,acupuncture is extremely safe.

 In Japan,acupuncturists are licensed by the Minister of Health,Labour and Welfare after passing an examination and graduating from an accredited technical school or college.No other health care providers except medical doctors are legally allowed to practice acupuncture and moxibustion in Japan.

 Only sterile and disposable needles are used at this acupuncture clinic so there is no risk of infection.

 If you have a pacemaker,have a tendency to bleed or bruise easily,or if you are hemophiliac or pregnant,you need to notify your acupuncturist before receiving treatment.

 There are very few side effects to acupuncture.That said,a few patients experience drowsiness after treatments.Other acupuncture side effects include fatigue,soreness,bruising at the insertion site and lightheadedness.

 A small number of patients will find that their symptoms worsen after the initial treatment,but it is often followed quickly by improvement.

-Q How I take care of myself after an acupuncture treatment?
+Q How do I take care of myself after an acupuncture treatment?